Skip to main content

 Causes of kidney stones

-• you have a medical condition that raises the levels of certain substances in your pee
+• have a condition that raises the levels of certain substances in your pee

 Treatment of kidney stones

-Most kidney stones are small enough to be passed in your pee.
-It may be possible to treat the symptoms at home with medication.
+Most kidney stones are small enough to pass out in your pee.
+It may be possible to treat the symptoms at home with medicines.

 Preventing kidney stones

-To avoid getting kidney stones, drink plenty of water every day so you don't become dehydrated.
-Drinking water will keep your pee diluted (clear).
-This will prevent waste products from forming into kidney stones.
+To avoid getting kidney stones, drink plenty of water every day so you do not become dehydrated.
+Drinking enough water keeps your pee diluted (clear).
+This stops waste products from forming into kidney stones.

 The kidneys

-The kidneys are 2 bean-shaped organs that are roughly 10cm (4 inches) in length.
-They're located towards the back of the abdomen on either side of the spine.
+The kidneys are 2 bean-shaped organs that are around 10cm (4 inches) long.
+They are just below your ribcage on either side of the spine.

 The kidneys remove waste products from the blood.
-The clean blood is transferred back into the body.
-Then the waste products are passed out of the body in your pee.
+The clean blood goes back into the body.
+The waste products leave the body in your pee.

 Content supplied by the NHS and adapted for Ireland by the HSE